 - A current medication list.

-- Your referral (if you are on a GP Medicare Chronic Disease Management Plan, Department of Veteran Affair patient, motor vehicle accident or work cover claim).
+- Referral (if you are on a GP Medicare Chronic Disease Management Plan, Department of Veteran Affair patient, motor vehicle accident or work cover claim).

-- Your private health fund care, Medicare card, pension, DVA card (if applicable).
+- Private health fund care, Medicare card, or DVA card (if applicable).

 Do I Need a Referral for My First Podiatry Appointment?